Una Healy: 2014–2017: The Voice of Ireland and The Waiting Game

-Healy's first solo endeavour away from the group was when RTÉ selected her to present her own television programme, entitled Una's Dream Ticket.
-The programme was not renewed for a follow up season.
-Healy was also drafted in to become a judge on sport reality television competition, Let's Get Gold Healy was on the judging panel alongside Martine McCutcheon, Andrew Flintoff and Rio Ferdinand.
+Healy's first solo endeavour away from the group was when RTÉ selected her to present her own television programme, titled Una's Dream Ticket.
+The programme was not renewed for a follow-up season.
+Healy was also drafted in to become a judge on sport reality television competition Let's Get Gold Healy was on the judging panel alongside Martine McCutcheon, Andrew Flintoff and Rio Ferdinand.
 During the show fifteen sporting teams go against one another as they attempt to transform their sport into the most spectacular, entertaining and inspiring routine.
 The winners of the show would receive a grand prize of £100,000, with Healy's aim as a judge is to find groups with the best technique and skill and creativity.
 The programme experienced poor ratings and therefore was not renewed for a second season.
 In 2014, Healy was announced as a contestant on the second series of UK version of diving competition, Splash!.
 Healy's involvement gained some criticism due to Healy previously having experience in swimming and diving, due to Healy being an All Ireland champion swimmer at the age of nine.
 Despite this, Healy was eliminated twelfth and placed eighth overall in the competition.

 In June 2014, Healy hosted the first ever Irish version of Pride of Britain Awards.
 Healy said she was "overwhelmed" by all of the stories and it was tough choosing between such worthy contenders.
 Healy said "I’d love to give everyone who entered an award.
 It’s such an honour to be host and a part of this.
 I’ve attended the Pride of Britain three times with the girls so I know what it’s all about.
 I think it’s amazing that it has come to Ireland.”
 Despite this, Healy began writing her solo debut album.
 Healy began heavy writing sessions during the Greatest Hits Live! tour with the Saturdays, for she knew the band were going on hiatus.
 She said that her children inspired her in many different ways creatively when she began to write the album, and that she wanted to continue to record and perform music to help support them in the life they deserved.
 She said she wrote "Stare at the Moon" about her eldest child, Aoife Belle, for she knew all the words to the band's songs.